-Between 16-25 december 1989, a series of events took place throughout Romania, which overthrew the communist regime of Ceausescu and killed over 1200 people, most of them in the capital city Bucharest.
+Between 16-25 december 1989, a series of events took place throughout Romania, which overthrew the communist regime of Ceausescu and killed over 1200 people, most of them in the capital city of Bucharest.

 UPDATE: In March 2015, the Mineriad probe has been re-opened and Ion Iliescu (leader of the 1989 revolution) is being investigated, along with others, for “crimes against humanity”.

-The protests were violently suppressed and the ex-communists remained in power.
-Their subsequent reforms proved the opposite as national interest was not in their heart; the country was pulled into ever-increasing debt with international banks, which numbered 100 billion euros by 2014 (considering that in April 1989 it was basically zero).
-The Polish Embassy in Moscow recently published documents which prove that the leaders of the “Salvation Front” asked for Soviet intervention in Romania, which is considered high-treason.
+The protests were violently suppressed and the party remained in power.
+Their subsequent reforms included renewal of IMF loans, with whom former president Ceausescu had ended all negotiations after paying off the national debt in April 1989.
+The Polish Embassy in Moscow published documents which proved that the leaders of the Salvation Front party had asked for Soviet intervention in Romania.

 Rare footage compilation